eu-digital-identity-wallet/eudi-docs-site/docs/reference-implementation/feature-map.md

 ---
 ### Wallet Backup and Restore

 This covers backing up and restoring attestations of an EUDI Wallet.
-Expand to explore detailed functional specifications for 'Backup and Restore' interaction capabilities.
+Expand to explore detailed functional specifications for "Backup and Restore" interaction capabilities.

 | Feature | Description | Status |